 The poems are a mixture of the personal and collective so in ‘Casualty II’ the narrator, using striking imagery and self-deprecating humour, manages life with a broken arm until halted by a jar of jam.
 Using rhyming couplets, the patroness of Kildare is celebrated in ‘Saint Bridget of Kildare’.
 The effects of ageing, in particular senility is sensitively revealed ‘In a far of place’.
 The self is examined in ‘The space that lies between’ and ‘The rising sun’ and finally the folkloric is juxtaposed with the everyday in ‘The Golden ball.

 Our stories and poems pay homage to our traditional literary roots but equally they embrace the digital age.
 Our work is recorded on CD which was arranged by Brenda Drumm, the co-ordinator of Cill Dara Writers Circle.
 Without her patience, time and trusty recorder A Way with Words would have remained a concept rather than a reality.
 In addition, we are blessed that Brenda has the vision and know how to use and embrace social media.
-At present we are the only creative writing group to have an anthology of work up on audioboo
+At present we are the only creative writing group to have an anthology of work up on audioboo.

 On Friday September 23, Culture Night which celebrates “culture, discovery and heritage”, will run across 30 regions around Ireland and we are delighted to be a part of this special event.
 A Way with Words will be officially launched by bestselling novelist Colette Caddle that night in Kildare library from 7pm to 9pm.
 The event is free and full details can be found on the Culture night brochure.
 Copies of the CD can be purchased on the evening or you can contact us through our Facebook page.